s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 multiply x y = x * y
 ~~~~

-Since `f` and `multiply` seem to be the same, we can even write this relationship directly:
+In Haskell, since `f` and `multiply` seem to be the same,
+we can even write this relationship directly:

 ~~~~{.haskell
     }